 Graft Requirement in Stage 4 Baldness

-In this penultimate stage of male pattern baldness, there is total disappearance of the bridge segment that separates the two main areas of baldness.
+In this penultimate stage of men's hair loss, there is total disappearance of the bridge segment that separates the two main areas of baldness.
 The depth of the frontal and crown areas has expanded sideward and backwards.

 In some individuals, frontal forelock may be spared to become 'isolated forelock'.
 In these patients a two stage planning is required for good hair restoration.
 In first stage facial framing is planned with density or crown coverage being left for a latter stage.